 Plants are filled with chlorophyll, which gives plants their green hue.
-Chlorophyll is a photoreceptor and traps light.
-Chlorophyll absorbs energy to transform water and carbon dioxide to make sugar for themselves and oxygen following photosynthesis:
+Chlorophyll is a photoreceptor and traps light, absorbing energy to transform water and carbon dioxide to produce sugar and oxygen following photosynthesis:

 6CO2 + 6H2O + light energy = C6H12O6 + 6O2

 Sunlight is composed of different colours; each has a different wavelength ranging from 400 to 700 nm.
-Chlorophyll absorbs red and blue wavelengths to use as energy but does not absorb green.
-The green colour bounces off the leaf and our eyes see the leaves as being green.
+Chlorophyll absorbs red and blue wavelengths to use as energy but does not absorb green — the colour bounces off the leaf and our eyes see the leaves as being green.

 In the fall, leaves appear bright yellow and red because deciduous plants stop producing chlorophyll for the winter.
 Chlorophyll decomposes in sunlight so when plants stop producing it disappears.
 The colours that it usually masks are revealed, like yellow and red.

 One theory is that early oceans were filled with purple microbes called archaea.
-The light sensitive molecule that they have is called retinol, which absorbs green light and reflects red and violet light.
-This makes them appear purple.
+The light-sensitive molecule in these microbes is called retinol, which absorbs green light and reflects red and violet light, which makes them appear purple.
 So parts of the earth could have looked purple!
 All the green light was taken by archaea, so chlorophyll had to make do with blue and red light.
 However, chlorophyll-based life became much more dominant because even though it uses less of the light spectrum, chlorophyll is much more efficient.

-Another theory is that absorbing too much light could damage the plant more than it would help.
-Much like when we get too much sun, we get a sunburn.
+Another theory is that absorbing too much light could damage the plant more than it would help, much like how when we get too much sun, we get a sunburn.
 So it could be beneficial that the plants are getting less light.